-Alternatives to Project power would impact the local and regional economy, since alternative sources may be significantly more costly.
+Alternatives to hydropower generation at Don Pedro would impact the local and regional economy, since alternative sources may be significantly more costly.
 The effects on the communities served would reflect this loss of income to its citizens, potential increased unemployment, and lower tax revenues in proportion to the higher costs absorbed by local businesses.